korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_12_Immutable_Unmodifable_Classes/README.md

 One of the easiest ways to prevent this, is to make your class _final_.
-I'll be using the **GameConsole** project from the last challenges, in this section.
+I'll be using the **GameConsole** project from the last challenges in this section.

 In this project, I already have a record, **GameAction**, and if you followed along in the last challenge,